Model-checking real-time systems: revisiting the alternating automaton route: Introduction

+Our new observation indicates that for model-checking the practically useful class of strongly non-Zeno automata against specifications given by 1-ATAs, our approach is promising, since a bounded number of variables are generated during the computation, and furthermore all zone operations have the same efficient complexity as in the classical timed automata setting.
+We believe this is encouraging, since it paves the way for model-checking the full Metric Temporal Logic over realistic timed automata models, as long as we consider finite words.
+We remark that in the untimed setting, Linear Temporal Logic over finite words (LTLf) has recently gained substantial attention due to its practical applicability (see~\cite{Bansal:ATVA23} for an exposition).

-\subparagraph*{Related work.} Recall the casting of the model-checking question as an emptiness of $A \times B_{\neg \varphi}$ where $B_{\neg \varphi}$ is a 1-ATA.
+\paragraph*{Related work.} Recall the casting of the model-checking question as an emptiness of $A \times B_{\neg \varphi}$ where $B_{\neg \varphi}$ is a 1-ATA.
 Since timed automata tools are mature, some of the existing techniques convert $B_{\neg \varphi}$ into a timed automaton.
-MightyL~\cite{DBLP:conf/cav/BrihayeGHM17} is a tool that converts Metric Interval Temporal Logic (MITL) into a network of timed automata, by observing special properties of the 1-ATA obtained from MITL~\cite{brihaye2013mitl}.
-Recently, a conversion of MITL into a network of generalized timed automata~\cite{DBLP:conf/cav/AkshayGGJS23} has been developed~\cite{DBLP:conf/concur/0001G0S24}.
+MightyL~\cite{DBLP:conf/cav/BrihayeGHM17} is a tool that converts a fragment of MTL called Metric Interval Temporal Logic (MITL) into a network of timed automata, by observing special properties of the 1-ATA obtained from MITL~\cite{brihaye2013mitl}.
+A conversion of MITL into a network of generalized timed automata~\cite{DBLP:conf/cav/AkshayGGJS23} has been developed~\cite{DBLP:conf/concur/0001G0S24}, and a tool incorporating MITL model-checking is available~\cite{Tempora}.
 Both these works deal with the MITL fragment.
 To the best of our knowledge, the only available logic-to-automaton procedure for the full MTL fragment is the MTL-to-1-ATA conversion of \cite{ouaknine2007decidability}.
 Hence, our work would be the first attempt at an implementable algorithm for the full MTL model-checking (over finite timed words).